Value Differences

 History testifies to the divine inspiration of the Bible.

-God purposely included prophecies in the Bible about easily verifiable historical events, so their fulfillment would validate its divine inspiration.
+God purposely included prophecies about verifiable historical events in the Bible, so their fulfillment would validate its divine inspiration.

 Evidence for the textual accuracy of the Bible far exceeds that of other ancient texts.